FRaverta/GPLP/README.md

 # GPLP

 Program for optimize paths availabilities and their cost in graphs.
 For this it create and solve linnear programming models.
-For run you need to have LPSolve C-library and its Java's language interface driver.
+For run you need to have LPSolve C-library and its Java's language interface wrapper.

 LPSolve library installation Linux
 Add to /home/USER/.bashrc the follow lines: